List of Child's Play characters: Caroline Cross

 (played by Carina London Battrick) - The younger daughter of Michelle and Nathan Cross and Lexy's little sister, who was born and raised in Hackensack, New Jersey with her older biological sister.
-She is a gifted little girl but unknown to both her biological parents and her older biological sister, she has both psychopathic tendencies and sociopathic tendencies which remained dormant for years of her whole life until Chucky triggered them.
+She is a gifted little girl but unknown to both her family, she has both psychopathic tendencies and sociopathic tendencies which remained dormant for years of her whole life until Chucky triggered them.
 From the first moment Caroline saw Chucky, she becomes enamored and obsessed with Chucky and develops a hyper fixation and both a close bond and a special connection towards him.
-Chucky murdered both of Caroline's biological parents, but she still stays on his side and later becomes his accomplice, sidekick, helper, minion, protégé, apprentice, his follower, his current and permeant best friend, and both his and Tiffany’s adopted daughter, as well as Glen’s and Glenda’s adopted sister.
-Caroline also later becomes the second arch-nemesis of her older biological sister Lexy Cross, Devon Evans, and Jake Wheeler.
+Chucky murdered both of Caroline's biological parents, but she still stays on his side and later becomes his accomplice, sidekick, helper, minion, protégé, apprentice, his follower, his current permeant best friend, and both his and Tiffany’s adopted daughter, as well as Glen’s and Glenda’s adopted sister.
+Caroline also later becomes the new sworn enemy of her older biological sister Lexy Cross, Devon Evans, and Jake Wheeler.
 Appears in the TV series.